noey2020/How-to-Talk-scikit-learn-Machine-Learning-Library/README.md

 We talked about optimizing loss functions and the many tools at our disposal.

+Regularization is a very useful method for handling collinearity (high correlation among features), filtering out noise from data, and eventually preventing overfitting.

+The concept behind regularization is to introduce additional information (bias) to penalize extreme parameter (weight) values.
+The most common form of regularization is so-called L2 regularization (sometimes also called L2 shrinkage or weight decay).

 Now we venture forward with scikit-learn.
 Now thanks to an active Python community of developers, we don't have to rewrite data science from scratch.
 From simple code snippets , we can leveraged the use of optimized algorithms written in Fortran and C.